darthpelo/LedControl/RPiLedsControl/README.md

 This web service manages two things:

-1. handles web requests and return a JSON if a request succeded
+1. handles web requests and return a JSON if a request succeed
-2. controls the Rasbbery Pi GPIOs
+2. controls the Raspberry Pi GPIOs

 Everything happen inside the **main.swift** file in `/Sources/App/`.

 ### 1. Web Service

 A simple web service with Vapor.
-For this firt version I decided to use a simple *Routing Parameters* solution, to send the commands to turn on/off the leds: `drop.get("cmd", ":id")`.
+For this first version I decided to use a simple *Routing Parameters* solution, to send the commands to turn on/off the led: `drop.get("cmd", ":id")`.

 The route matches `/cmd/:id` where `:id` is an Int.

-For each valid get, the API returns a JSON with the `:id` and the status (on/off) of the two leds connected to the Raspberry Pi.
+For each valid get, the API returns a JSON with the `:id` and the status (on/off) of the two led connected to the Raspberry Pi.

 So, how to switch on the led connected to BCM 20?
 Simple:
 `http://hostname:port/cmd/1`.